OFFICIAL RULES AND REGULATIONS

 3rd Division East: Recreational division for casual players, the skill level caps at some HS or intramural.
 For competitors way past their prime, or younger players looking to learn the game.
 There is no strict height limit, but teams generally have no players over 6-3 in height.
 All rosters and subsequent roster additions are subject to approval.

 GAME RULES – “NBA-MODIFIED”

-SHOT CLOCK: All leagues will use a :24 shot clock when it is available.
-If the physical clock is not there, referees will keep the shot-clock and call out when there is :10 seconds remaining to shoot.
+SHOT CLOCK: All leagues use a :24 shot clock when available.
+If physical shot clocks are not available, referees will keep track of the shot-clock and call out when there is :10 seconds remaining to shoot.
 The shot clock will reset to :24 on any contact with the rim, even incidental.
 Additional resets:

-OVERTIME: If the score is tied at the end of the 4th qtr, there will be a 2-MINUTE OT PERIOD (time permitting, otherwise limited to 1:00 minute) to be played immediately.
+OVERTIME: If the score is tied at the end of regulation play, there will be a 2:00 MINUTE OVERTIME PERIOD (time permitting, otherwise limited to 1:00 minute) to be played immediately.
 All overtime periods will operate with “stop clock” in effect.
 If the score is still tied at the end of the first overtime period, there will be a SECOND 2:00 MINUTE OVERTIME (again, time permitting).
 If the game is not resolved within two OT periods, a sudden death period may have to be added at the discretion of the TDL game staff.

 SUDDEN DEATH: The first team who scores, wins.
 This could be an actual FG or a FT.
 Again, only if time permits.
-If it is regular season and we must end the game in a draw due to time constraints, we will.
+If it is a regular season game and we must end the game in a draw due to time constraints, we will.
 But this has never actually been an issue.